brunon80/expo-image-crop/README.md

     * processing: `string` - name for processing text
 * onToggleModal: `function` - Callback called when modal is dismissed
 * borderColor: `string` - Color for crop mask border
-* allowRotate: `Bool` - Show rotate option
+* allowRotate: `boolean` - Show rotate option
-* pinchGestureEnabled: `Bool` - Disable/Enable pinch gesture
+* pinchGestureEnabled: `boolean` - Disable/Enable pinch gesture
-* squareAspect: `Bool` - Disable/Enable the square aspect of crop mask
+* squareAspect: `boolean` - Disable/Enable the square aspect of crop mask
 * dragVelocity: `number` - Ajustable drag velocity
 * resizeVelocity: `number` - Ajustable resize velocity
+* saveOptions `object` - A map defining how modified image should be saved
+    * compress `number` - A value in range 0.0 - 1.0 specifying compression level of the result image.
+1 means no compression (highest quality) and 0 the highest compression (lowest quality).
+    * format `string` - ImageManipulator.SaveFormat.{JPEG, PNG}.
+Specifies what type of compression should be used and what is the result file extension.
+SaveFormat.PNG compression is lossless but slower, SaveFormat.JPEG is faster but the image has visible artifacts.
+Defaults to SaveFormat.PNG.
+    * base64 `boolea` - Whether to also include the image data in Base64 format.

 ## Requirements
 * Use it into Expo app (from expo client, Standalone app or ExpoKit app).